artluai/spoolcast/WORKFLOW_RULES.md

 ## Purpose

-These are the global system rules for any agent or app working on this project.
+These are the global system rules for any agent or app working on spoolcast.

 This file defines:
 - the system model